Gloria Gaynor

-Gloria Gaynor (née Fowles; born September 7, 1943) is an American singer, best known for the disco era hits "I Will Survive" (1978), "Let Me Know (I Have a Right)" (1979), "I Am What I Am" (1983), and her version of "Never Can Say Goodbye" (1974).
+Gloria Fowles (born September 7, 1943), known professionally as Gloria Gaynor, is an American singer, best known for the disco era hits "I Will Survive" (1978), "Let Me Know (I Have a Right)" (1979), "I Am What I Am" (1983), and her version of "Never Can Say Goodbye" (1974).

 Early life

-Gaynor was born Gloria Fowles in Newark, New Jersey, to Daniel Fowles and Queenie Mae Proctor.
+Gloria Fowles was born in Newark, New Jersey, to Daniel Fowles and Queenie Mae Proctor.
 Her grandmother lived nearby and was involved in her upbringing.
 "There was always music in our house", Gaynor wrote in her autobiography I Will Survive.
 She enjoyed listening to the radio, and to records by Nat King Cole and Sarah Vaughan.
 Her father played the ukulele and guitar and sang professionally in nightclubs with a group called Step 'n' Fetchit.
-Gloria grew up a tomboy; she had five brothers and one sister.
+Gloria grew up as a tomboy; she had five brothers and one sister.
 Her brothers sang gospel and formed a quartet with a friend.

-Gaynor was not allowed to sing with the all-male group, nor was her younger brother Arthur, as Gloria was a girl and he was too young.
+Gaynor was not allowed to sing with the all-male group, nor was her younger brother Arthur, as Gloria was a girl and Arthur was too young.
 Arthur later acted as a tour manager for Gaynor.
 The family was relatively poor, but Gaynor recalls the house being filled with laughter and happiness, and the dinner table being open to neighborhood friends.
 They moved to a housing project in 1960, where Gaynor attended South Side High School; she graduated in 1961.

 "All through my young life I wanted to sing, although nobody in my family knew it", Gaynor wrote in her autobiography.
-Gaynor began singing in a night club in Newark, where she was recommended to a local band by a neighbor.
+Gaynor began singing in a nightclub in Newark, where she was recommended to a local band by a neighbor.
 After several years of performing in local clubs and along the East Coast, Gaynor began her recording career in 1971 at Columbia Records.